Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/gps.md

 /// tab | Using a GPS Module

-If you're using an MMFS-supported GPS driver:
+If you're using an Astra-supported GPS driver:

 ```cpp
 MyGPS gps;